yanzq95/DHD/README.md

 python tools/create_data_bevdet.py
 ```

-The finnal directory structure for 'data' folder is like
+The final directory structure for 'data' folder is like

 ```shell
 └── data